steveee27/Chest-X-Ray-Lung-Disease-Classification/README.md

 1. Visit the home page and click the "Click here to upload your image" link to navigate to the upload page.
    ![Screenshot 2025-04-04 224645](https://github.com/user-attachments/assets/0e7e85d5-4868-4146-ac49-452af9d7f26a)

-2. Upload one or more chest X-ray images by selecting the files.
+2. Upload one or more chest X-ray images by selecting the files, then click the "Upload" button.
    ![Screenshot 2025-04-04 224737](https://github.com/user-attachments/assets/69d5a12c-58ed-4d75-80b8-bc09bc966093)

 3. After the files are uploaded, predictions will be displayed along with Grad-CAM visualizations.